Reviews (1294)

 Dear Patient

-Thank you so much for taking the time to provide feedback about Queen Elizabeth Hospital Birmingham - apologies for the delayed response.
-We are sorry to hear that you found the hospital too large to navigate easily but pleased that you are happy with the facilities.
+Thank you for taking the time to provide feedback about the Queen Elizabeth Hospital Birmingham – apologies for the delayed response.
+We are really sorry to hear that you aren't happy with the care you received on Ward (4)10 - specifically low staffing and poor food.

 If you would like to provide any more information or further feedback about your experience please visit the hospital webpage https://www.uhb.nhs.uk/get-in-touch/feedback/